 - Morbid obesity

 Clinical studies have shown that the main negative impact of low testosterone in women is a dangerous effect on their sexual health.
 The treatment for low testosterone can include sexual health supplements.
 Low testosterone doesn’t only affect sexual health; it also affects the general wellbeing of women.
 For this reason, it is important that knowledge of the symptoms of low testosterone be familiar to those who believe they may be suffering from low testosterone.
-Such symptoms include: